You are here

 Space is limited, and conditions are primitive; travel light.
 You'll be surprised at how few clothes you need, and how little gear.
 AzRA has a handy packing list.
-The outfitter will provide you with two river bags (about 3 cubic feet of space each) in which you will pack your clothes and sleeping bag.
+The outfitter will provide you with one river bag (about 3 cubic feet of space) in which you will pack your clothes, and another for your sleeping kit.
 These will be stowed during the day and you will not have access to them.
 You will be also be given a smaller waterproof day bag that goes on the boat with you; in it, you will generally put your camera, rain gear, and anything else you want to stay dry and accessible to you during the day.
 Many people also clip Camelpaks or similar water backpacks to the boat during the day.

 Do I need to sign a release?

 Yes.
-A release will be sent to you.
+A release from AzRA will be sent to you.
 You will need to sign it and return it to us prior to going on the trip.
 No release, no participation, no refund.

 What about tipping?

-It is customary to tip the crew 5%-10% of the cost of the trip, which is then divided among crew members.
+It is customary to tip the crew 7%-12% of the cost of the trip, which is then divided among crew members.
 This of course depends on your satisfaction with the trip, but we’ve found that rafters are amazed and how hard our crew work for us, and want to reward them appropriately.
 At the last night, NCSE staff will collect the anonymous donations in an envelope which then is given to the senior boatman, who divides it among the crew.
-Cash is preferred, as it is easier to divide up, but checks written to each crewperson can be written.
+Cash is preferred, as it is easier to divide up, but checks can also be written to each crewperson.
 There generally are four crew members, two per boat.
 Some people have brought blank checks and filled them out with names and amounts at the end of the trip.
-Otherwise, there is no reason to bring money on the trip — there is nowhere to spend it!
+Otherwise, there is no reason to bring money on the trip—there is nowhere to spend it!